 The Advocacy Seminar is a group of undergraduates at Roger Williams University who work in conjunction with the Scholars at Risk Network, an international human rights organization based out of New York University, to promote academic freedom at the global level.
 Students work as the case-responsible entity for imprisoned international scholars, with the overall objective of working to free the scholars.
 The students engage in hands-on advocacy, including contacts with legislators, media outreach, letter writing, presentations, and working directly with other groups also invested in the case.

-Since 2005, RWU students have worked on six cases for both PEN American Center and Scholars at Risk: Dolma Kyab from Tibet, Kareem Amer from Egypt, Normando Hernandez Gonzalez from Cuba, Tran Khai Thanh Thuy from Vietnam, Ayse Berktay from Turkey, Ilham Tohti from China, and Abraha Desta from Ethiopia.
-Four of these imprisoned scholars were released while RWU students were working on their cases, due in part to the seminar's efforts.
+Since 2005, RWU students have worked on eight cases for both PEN American Center and Scholars at Risk: Dolma Kyab from Tibet, Kareem Amer from Egypt, Normando Hernandez Gonzalez from Cuba, Tran Khai Thanh Thuy from Vietnam, Ayse Berktay from Turkey, Ilham Tohti from China, Abraha Desta from Ethiopia, and Mohammad Hossein Rafiee Fanood from Iran.
+Five of these imprisoned scholars were released while RWU students were working on their cases, due in part to the seminar's efforts.

-Check out their Facebook page for more information.
+Check out their Facebook page for more information on their current case.